dalenewman/Transformalize/README.md

 info  | NorthWind |               | Time elapsed: 00:00:00.3670649
 </pre>

-The logging indicates records were processed from *Order Details* and *Orders*.
+Logging indicates records were processed from *Order Details* and *Orders*.
 In addition, a view called `NorthWindStar` is created.  *NorthWindStar* pulls together Transformalize's [star-schema](https://en.wikipedia.org/wiki/Star_schema) output so that it appears to be a single entity.

 Using a SQLite program, query *NorthWindStar* to make sure Transformalize is working: